kumaeki/myStockPrice/readme.md

 # Readme

-## 2023-03-08
+## 2023-04-10

-finish : show the view data
+finish :

-next : insert new stock order and new stock info
+insert new stock order and new stock info

+next :
+1.show the currency and other data in the page
+2.edit the history from page

-## 2023-03-12
+## 2023-04-01

-finish : fetch data from yahoo finance
+finish :
+null check

+next :
-next : insert new stock order and new stock info
+insert new stock order and new stock info

 ## 2023-03-29